Hesam-Eskandari/tech-school/csharp/01-basic.md

 - Object is an isolated instance of a class
 - Define a class: `<access-modifier> class <identifier> {}`
     - Example: `public class Person {}`
-- Use new operator to create an object of a class
+- Use `new` operator to create an object of a class
-    - new operator allocates a space in memory for the object.
+    - `new` operator allocates a space in memory for the object at runtime.
     - Example: create an instance (object) of the class “Person”
         - `Person psn = new Person();`
         - alternative syntax: `var psn = new Person();`